 What is Celestial Live?

-Celestial Live is a project that will enable the creation of new drone light shows which astound and amaze audiences.
+Celestial Live is a project that will enable the creation of new drone light shows that astound and amaze audiences.
 As opposed to current pre-recorded drone animation Celestial Live will have drones that respond to performers in real-time enabling the expression of their music or dance through an immersive fusion of colour, scale and movement.

 The project builds upon Celestial’s success in staging impactful drone light shows flying hundreds of drones in formation.
 Celestial has won several awards including “The Best Integrated Drone Show” in 2020.
 Their shows incorporate music and imagery to create an unparalleled audiovisual experience and our high-profile clients include Greenpeace, Coventry City of Culture, Adelaide Fringe Festival and the City of Melbourne.